nerc-project/nerc-docs/docs/openstack/data-transfer/data-transfer-from-to-vm.md

 your current user.

 !!! note "Note"
-    For **Windows** users, you may need to specify the full path to the rclone executable file if it's not included in your system's `%PATH%` variable.
+    For **Windows** users, you may need to specify the full path to the Rclone executable file if it's not included in your system's `%PATH%` variable.

 Edit the config file's content on the path location described by